Guicheng station

 Guicheng Station (桂城站 (Guìchéng Zhàn)) is an interchange station between the Guangfo line and Line 3 of the Foshan Metro.
 It is located at the underground of the junction of Nanhai Avenue North (南海大道北) and Nangui Road (南桂路) in Guicheng Subdistrict, Nanhai District, Foshan, China.
 The station is situated at the central business district of Nanhai District, near the headquarters of Nanhai municipal government.
 Construction started in 2007 and was completed on 3 November 2010.
-The Line 3 station opened on 23 August 2024.
+The Line 3 station opened on 23 August 2024 as part of the section from " to ", (Note: Prior to opening, it was known as part of the 'rear section' or 'section under construction') making the station an interchange station.

 Station structure

 Platform layout

 The station has three underground floors.
 The ground level is the exit, and it is surrounded by Nangui East Road, Nanhai AVenue and other nearby buildings.
 The first floor is the concourse, the second floor is the Guangfo line platform and the mezzanine of the Line 3 lower concourse, and the third floor is the Line 3 platform.